jaimetur/PhotoMigrator/help/3-synology-photos.md

     With this example, the Tool will connect to Synology Photos database and will delete all Duplicates Albums found.

-## <span style="color:blue">Delete Empty Albums in Synology Photos:</span>
+## <span style="color:blue">Delete Empty Albums from Synology Photos:</span>
-- From version 2.0.0 onwards, the Tool can be executed in 'Delete Empty Albums in Synology Photos' Mode.
+- From version 2.0.0 onwards, the Tool has a feature to 'Delete Empty Albums from Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will look for all Empty Albums in Synology Photos database.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will look for all Empty Albums in Synology Photos database.
 - If any Empty Album is found, the Tool will remove it from Synology Photos.
-- To execute this Extra Mode, you can use the Flag: _'-srEmpAlb, --synology-remove-empty-albums'_
+- To execute this feature, you can use the Flag: _'-srEmpAlb, --synology-remove-empty-albums'_

     ### Example of use:
     ```